JackTheHack/OlenaSite/content/about/_index.md

 ---
 #### **ABOUT ME**

-Hello... and welcome!
+<br>Hello... and welcome!
 I am a creative based in Tauranga and work with clients both local and worldwide to design beautiful and functional experience.

-As a graphic designer with a Diploma in Applied Computing and a Master's degree in social science, my main focus is designing for web and apps applying UX principles.
+As a graphic designer with a Diploma in Applied Computing and a Master's degree in social science, my main focus is designing for websites and mobile apps applying UX principles.
 However, I am still able to assist you with your marketing and branding needs like logos, flyers, posters, brochures etc.

 No job is too big or too small.
 Get in touch for a quote or to discuss any ideas you might have so I can help you to create an outstanding design.

 #### **MY APPROACH**